kaba-labs/.github/profile/README.md

 ### Sync Is The New Cloud

-- p2p/direct to endpoint by default
+- Local, private and p2p by default
-- .kaba routing - internal TLD
+- .kaba routing internal p2p TLD (name customizable by group policy)
-- mesh networks and compute on demand from linux computers
+- mesh networks and compute on demand from other systems you already own

  ### Drop In Sensors

  - Matter